chromium/chromium/docs/android_native_libraries.md

    * This was removed due to [poor performance](https://bugs.chromium.org/p/chromium/issues/detail?id=719977).
  * We used to use `relocation_packer` to pack relocations after linking, which complicated our build system and caused many problems for our tools because it caused logical addresses to differ from physical addresses.
    * We now link with `lld`, which supports packed relocations natively and doesn't have these problems.
+ * We used to use the Crazy Linker until Android M was deprecated
+   * It allowed storing `libchrome.so` uncompressed within the apk before the system linker allowed it (with the name `crazy.libchrome.so` to avoid extraction).
+   * It was loaded directly from the apk via `libchromium_android_linker.so`.
+   * Only JNI_OnLoad was exported.
+Explicit JNI registration was required because the Android runtime uses the system's `dlsym()`, which doesn't know about Crazy-Linker-opened libraries. (see [//base/android/jni_generator/README.md]).

 ## See Also
  * [//docs/android_build_instructions.md#Multiple-Chrome-APK-Targets](android_build_instructions.md#Multiple-Chrome-APK-Targets)